 Click to watch Episode 93, Livingstonia Mission, Malawi

-We continue our road trip with a visit to the world famous Manchewe Falls and Ancestor Cave.
+We continue our road trip, which may be similar to one of those road trip destinations in the UK, with a visit to the world famous Manchewe Falls and Ancestor Cave.
 The cave is a natural depression under the falls that was used to hide the locals during the slaving days.
 Malawi is a very poor country.
 So the local boys all want to be paid guides.
 The competition is tough.

 There is an official viewpoint that charges a tiny fee.
 From the viewpoint there is no sign of a cave opening but the falls are quite spectacular.